 OR WAIT 15 SECS

-Big pharma compliance leaders discuss the strategic move to principles-based policies at their companies and the impact of other emerging forces influencing industry compliance practice, including data analytics and security and training approaches adaptable to new workplace dynamics.
+Pharm Exec sits down with a pair of big pharma compliance leaders to discuss the strategic move to principles-based policies and the impact of other emerging forces influencing industry compliance practice.

 Pharm Exec sits down with a pair of big pharma compliance leaders to discuss the strategic move to principles-based policies at their companies and the impact of other emerging forces influencing industry compliance practice, including data analytics and security and training approaches adaptable to a changing workplace dynamic

 At CBI’s recent 16th Annual Pharmaceutical Compliance Congress (PCC), over 300 compliance professionals from all sizes of pharmaceutical companies came to Washington, DC to discuss the latest developments in their function.
 Conference Chairperson Bryant Aaron, vice president, chief compliance officer, US country head, ethics and compliance for Novartis, noted that more than half the companies represented at the meeting were smaller pharma organizations.
 He also noted that the docket of topics at PCC was diverse.

 Aaron joined colleague Jennifer McGee, vice president, chief compliance officer for Otsuka America Pharmaceutical, Inc., in a sit-down with Pharm Exec during PCC to discuss the current disruptors in compliance, including the transition to principles-based policies, training and data, and analytics usage as a risk predictor for compliance professionals.

 PE: Many functional departments in pharma are seeing disruptors or innovations that are coming, or are here, for the compliance function.
 What are you currently facing?